tesserai/tfi/README.rst

 Adapting ``tfi.data`` functions to handle queues and datasets wouldn't require much effort.
 If this is something you'd like me to do, please `file an issue <https://github.com/ajbouh/tfi/issues/new>`_ with your specific use case!

 Extending `tfi.data` to support more formats is also quite straightforward. `File an issue <https://github.com/ajbouh/tfi/issues/new>`_ with a specific format you'd like to see.
 For bonus points, include the expected tensor dtype and shape.
 For double bonus points, include a way for me to test it in a real model.

-It's not very easy to create well-formed SavedModels today.
-If this is something you'd like TFI to do in the future... `file an issue <https://github.com/ajbouh/tfi/issues/new>`_. ;)

 Acknowledgements
 ================